toltec-astro/macana_python_plotting/README.md

             Creates a 'corner plot' for the given detector, which includes the beammap and 1 dimensional distributions along each axis (azimuth and elevation).
 Defaults to the stored detector if none provided.
 If saveon is True the image is saved to the specified location.
-A filename can be s pecified by the save_name parameter.
+A filename can be specified by the save_name parameter.

         make_mosaic_image:
             Generates a mosaic of the beammaps (signal or weights)